Galileo88/Galileos-Planet-Pack/README.md

   * Optimized color textures to lose excess file size but keep all quality.

+  * Visual updates to Niven!

+  * Merged Gael and Tellumo cloud layers to consolidate textures.

+  * Implemented EVE eclipses.
+Vacuum bodies now receive shadows (when Scatterer is not installed).

   * Optimized Nero color and biomes to match ring tilt.

   * Added slight tilt to Otho and Gauss.